 When moving operational systems to the cloud, Service providers have two options.
 They can either lift and shift existing applications or restructure them to be cloud-native.
 With lifting and shifting, operators are not able to fully capitalize on the benefits of the cloud.
 Though restructuring applications unlock all the benefits of migrating to the cloud, it is costly and time-consuming.

 TM Forum has an Open Digital Architecture (ODA) that is part of their Open Digital Framework.
-ODA acts as a go-between for two methods allowing operators to enjoy the full benefits of moving to the cloud in a cheaper and less time-consuming fashion.
+ODA acts as a go-between for two methods allowing operators to enjoy the full benefits of moving the OSS infrastructure stack to the cloud in a cheaper and less time-consuming fashion.

 Designed as a component-based architecture, the ODA exposes the business services as a set of Open APIs.
 The APIs are then further broken down into sets of services and microservices.
 By using agile development practices, microservices are easily managed on scalable infrastructure.